 Hygge Circles Ugakei will be in Inabe city in Mie prefecture.
 The easiest way to get there from Tokyo is to take a shinkansen to Nagoya, where you can rent a car and head into the wilderness.

-There’s still some time to go before this promising campsite opens in 2021 – so why not check out the nature attractions near Tokyo, including Okutama and these family-friendly outdoor adventure parks?
+There’s still some time to go before this promising campsite opens this year – so why not check out the nature attractions near Tokyo, including Okutama and these family-friendly outdoor adventure parks?